 The HEMOT® project (Helmet for EMOTions) focuses on emotional preparedness in case of disasters (e.g., earthquakes, pandemics).
 It has been developed by a multi-disciplinary team with a strong psychological orientation.

 Disasters.
 Disasters refer to catastrophic events including natural disasters such as earthquakes, floods, fires, or epidemics/pandemics; technological disasters such as structural collapses or industrial accidents; and also terrorism.
 All disasters have a potentially highly traumatic impact on psychological functioning.
 This is notably true for children and adolescents, whose vulnerability depends on their level of cognitive and emotional development.

 Emotional preparedness.
 Many studies focused on psychological interventions following disasters, but little is known about interventions before and during disasters.
 Nevertheless, pre-disaster interventions are crucial for emotional preparedness.
 Emotional preparedness aims at building people’s emotional resilience to combat the psychological trauma associated with future disasters.

 Research with children, adolescents, and adults.
 We conduct psychological research on people’s understanding of disasters and disaster-related emotions.
 We consider the psychological development along the whole life course, with a specific focus on children and adolescents.
 The quality of our research is guaranteed by our strong psychological and methodological competences.

-Training (patent pending) with children, adolescents, and adults.
+Training (patented) with children, adolescents, and adults.
 The HEMOT® project is testing the efficacy of interventions aimed at developing people’s understanding of disasters and disaster-related emotions.
 As follow, there is a brief description of the main current HEMOT® projects.